 Best Broadband Deals: Sky Broadband deals

 In addition to broadband, Sky offers various free gifts when you sign up as a new customer.
-Currently, these are either a free Fitbit Charge 2 activity tracker or a £50 prepaid MasterCard.
+Currently, this is a £50 prepaid MasterCard.
 Sky offers 12- and 18-month contracts depending on your package.

 Cheapest Sky Broadband package